W. G. Ernst

 W. Gary Ernst (born December 14, 1931) is an American geologist specializing in petrology and geochemistry.
-He currently is the Benjamin M. Page Professor Emeritus in Stanford University's Department of Geological Sciences.
+He currently is the Benjamin M. Page Professor Emeritus in Stanford University's department of geological sciences.

+Career

 Ernst was born in St. Louis, Missouri.
 He received a B.A. degree in Geology from Carleton College in 1953, an M.S. in Geology from the University of Minnesota of 1955, and a Ph.D. in Geochemistry from Johns Hopkins University in 1959.

-From 1960 to 1989 he was a professor in the Department of Earth and Space Sciences and Institute of Geophysics and Planetary Physics at UCLA, where he also served terms as chair of the Department of Geology, chair of the Department of Earth and Space Sciences, and director of the Institute of Geophysics and Planetary Physics.
-In 1989 he joined Stanford University as professor in the Department of Geological and Environmental Sciences and Dean of the School of Earth Sciences.
+From 1960 to 1989, he was a professor in the Department of Earth and Space Sciences and Institute of Geophysics and Planetary Physics at UCLA, where he also served terms as chair of the Department of Geology, chair of the Department of Earth and Space Sciences, and director of the Institute of Geophysics and Planetary Physics.
+In 1989, he joined Stanford University as professor in the Department of Geological and Environmental Sciences and dean of the School of Earth Sciences.
 He retired in 2004, but has continued to be active professionally.

-Ernst's research interests have included the petrology, geochemistry, and plate tectonics of Circumpacific and Alpine mobile belts; ultrahigh-pressure metamorphism in Eurasia; geology of the California Coast Ranges, the central Klamath Mountains, and White-Inyo Range; geobotany and remote sensing of the southwestern United States; and mineralogy and human health.
+Ernst's research interests have included the petrology, geochemistry, and plate tectonics of Circumpacific and Alpine mobile belts, ultrahigh-pressure metamorphism in Eurasia, geology of the California Coast Ranges, the central Klamath Mountains, and White-Inyo Range, geobotany and remote sensing of the southwestern United States; and mineralogy and human health.